Updated: Dec 31, 2022

 6. Want to avoid the being cliche?

 Yea, me too!
 However, it is important to know that there are trends in the literary world.
 Big publishers are looking for trendy topics because they need sales.
-You might get lucky and find someone who understands your vision.
-But what is always in style are wholesome topics that keep this world from going into the gutter.
-Like: LOVE, ROMANCE, KINDESS, GENEROSITY, OVERCOMING ADVERSITY, SURVIVING HORRIFIC CIRCUMSTANCES, CHOOSING GOOD OVER EVIL.
+You might get lucky and find someone who understands your vision, but what is always in style are wholesome topics that keep this world from going into the gutter.
+Like: LOVE, ROMANCE, KINDNESS, GENEROSITY, OVERCOMING ADVERSITY, SURVIVING HORRIFIC CIRCUMSTANCES, CHOOSING GOOD OVER EVIL.
 You can explore one or more of these topics in your writing, but develop them.
 Developing these topics into something specific and unique will be the theme to your book!

 Did these tips and tricks help?
 Leave a comment below!

 YA Fantasy Author of Hale: The Rise of the Griffins |